Titania (Marvel Comics): Finding romance

 Escaping The Vault once again, Titania joins Superia's Femizons, as foes of Captain America and the Paladin.
 This does not work out and Titania resolves to track down her old flame – the Absorbing Man, finding him battling the Eric Masterson Thor.
-When she appears injured by a blow from Mjolnir, Creel admits his love for her which she gladly reciprocates.
+When she appears injured by a blow from Mjolnir, Creel intervenes and confesses his love for her, which she gladly reciprocates.
 Seeing this, Thor allows them to leave.

-While Creel makes an attempt to live a normal life, Titania goes back to robbing jewelry stores.
+Though Creel decides to give up on crime and try to go straight, Titania quickly goes back to holding up stores.
 Concerned, Creel attempts to "scare her straight", collaborating with Thor in a ploy involving an exhibit at the Guggenheim Museum.
-While the appearance of Spider-Man and special police unit Code: Blue complicates matters, ultimately Titania remembers her love for Creel.
+While the appearance of Spider-Man and special police unit Code: Blue complicates matters, ultimately Titania remembers her love for Creel and the couple are ultimately given parole.

 Creel continues to get mad at Mary for not managing to stay legal and violating their parole.
-In order to alleviate her stress he arranges an official bout with She-Hulk, but Titania nonetheless decides to cheat and ends up losing the fight.
+In order to alleviate her stress, he arranges an official bout with She-Hulk, but Titania nonetheless decides to cheat and ends up losing the fight.

 Titania and the Absorbing Man's wedding is attended by many supervillains.
-While the Avengers interrupt the ceremony, they ultimately leave the couple alone.
+While the Avengers interrupt the ceremony, they soon depart.
 Titania quickly grows bored with her law-abiding reform, and after Absorbing Man tries to buy her a Valentine's present but is nonetheless attacked by the police, they accept having to live a life on the run from the law.

 In need of funds the pair assumes the guises of Thunder Girl and Lightning Bolt in order to hunt Spider-Man for the reward offered by Norman Osborn.
 Despite Titania briefly contracting severe skin burns as a result of this escapade, the pair remains unable to reform and commit more robberies.
 Titania also continues to clash with She-Hulk.